BHP Information Technology Ltd Privacy Notice

-When entering a customer or support contract agreement with BHP Information Technology, relevant information with be taken.
+When entering a customer or support contract agreement with BHP Information Technology, relevant information will be taken.

 In certain instances we may request access to your desktop to allow us to provide a remote support service.
 Where you consent to this activity you agree that we may have access to data on the applicable equipment.
 Some of this may be personal data, but we will only use it to provide the services that you have requested from us and for no other purposes.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances:

 Do we need consent?

 We do not need your consent if we use your personal information in accordance with our written policy to carry out our legal obligations.
 In some circumstances, we may approach you for your written consent to allow us to process certain data.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
 You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us.